Chinese premier orders investigation of vaccine makers

-BEIJING (AP) - Top Chinese leaders are scrambling to shore up public confidence and oversight of the pharmaceutical industry after a rabies vaccine maker was found faking records, the latest in a slew of public health and safety scandals that have led outraged Chinese parents to direct their ire at the government.
+BEIJING (AP) - Chinese leaders are scrambling to shore up public confidence and oversight of the pharmaceutical industry after a rabies vaccine maker was found faking records, the latest in a slew of public health and safety scandals that have led outraged Chinese parents to direct their ire at the government.

 Premier Li Keqiang declared in a statement Sunday that the case of Changchun Changsheng Life Sciences Ltd., which is accused of fabricating production and inspection records, “violated a moral bottom line.”
-He pledged to “resolutely crack down” on violations that endanger public safety.
+He pledged an immediate investigation into the company and to “resolutely crack down” on violations that endanger public safety.

+The premier’s remarks were aimed at assuaging Chinese parents who routinely complain about worrying over fake food, milk and medicine in a society that seems to lack a “moral bottom line” - and also competent, uncorrupt regulators.

+“Defective vaccines are like child abuse and trafficking - it touches on the most sensitive, vulnerable part of the public’s hearts,” wrote Xi Po, a columnist for The Paper, a popular online news outlet backed by the Shanghai government.
+“But unlike in cases of child abuse, the vaccine scandals involve layers and layers of broken regulators and interest groups.”

-There were no reports of injuries due to the rabies vaccine, but the disclosure ricocheted around social media over the weekend, touching a raw nerve for Chinese parents.
+There were no reports of injuries due to the rabies vaccine, but the disclosure has ricocheted around social media, touching a raw nerve for Chinese parents.
 Two years ago, a similar scandal erupted after police busted a criminal ring that had sold millions of faulty baby vaccines - but did not disclose the case for months.

-The latest scandal inflamed long-held frustrations for Chinese parents who routinely complain about worrying over fake food, milk and medicine in a society that seems to lack a “moral bottom line” - and also competent, uncorrupt regulators.

-“Defective vaccines are like child abuse and trafficking - it touches on the most sensitive, vulnerable part of the public’s hearts,” wrote a columnist for The Paper, a popular online news outlet backed by the Shanghai government.
-“But unlike in cases of child abuse, the vaccine scandals involve layers and layers of broken regulators and interest groups.”
+Regulators announced last week that Changchun Changsheng, China’s second-largest rabies vaccine manufacturer, was ordered to stop production and recall its rabies vaccine.
+Days later, provincial authorities in northeast China announced that batches of DPT, or diphtheria-pertussis-tetanus, vaccine were found to be defective.
+But more than 250,000 doses of the DPT vaccine had been sold, China’s state broadcaster reported.

-In his statement, Li, the premier, acknowledged the government’s lapse on Sunday and pledged to punish the offenders and regulators found in “dereliction of duty.”
-State media urged the government to handle the matter in a “transparent manner.”
+In his statement, Li, the premier, acknowledged the government’s lapse and pledged to punish offenders and regulators found in “dereliction of duty.”
+State media chimed in, with the China Daily urging the government to handle the matter in a “transparent manner” while the Communist Party-owned Global Times called on authorities to “follow up on people’s security demands, and supervise and regulate more effectively.”

-Regulators announced last week that Changsheng Life Sciences was ordered to stop production and recall its rabies vaccine.
-The official Xinhua News Agency said investigators were testing the vaccine’s effectiveness and looking into whether to file criminal charges.
+Government censors have employed a relatively light touch, allowing online news outlets like The Paper and Caixin to pursue the story aggressively while giving netizens space to vent their frustration and rage.
+By Monday afternoon, the hashtag “Changchun Changsheng makes fake vaccines” had garnered more than 100 million views on Weibo.

+The company’s phone lines were busy for several hours on Monday and executives could not be reached for comment.

 AP Business Writer Joe McDonald contributed.